 When carrying large amounts of electricity, these cords can overheat.
 The energy running through the cord produces heat.
 This heat could melt the protective coating on the cord.
 At this point, the actual electrical wires found inside the cord will be exposed.
 This is how fires start, and it could increase the possibility of electric shock if you touch it.
 If you do have to use one of these cords, read the ratings carefully, and make sure it is built to handle heavy-duty loads.

 If you notice a strange odor while using the heater in your fireplace, turn it off immediately.
-This could indicate a problem with your electric insert, wall mounted electric fireplace, or free standing unit.
+This could indicate a problem with your electric insert, wall-mounted electric fireplace unit, or free-standing unit.
 It is not always the case, but you don’t want to take any chances when it comes to electrical issues.
 What you may be smelling could be the wires overheating or the insulation burning.

 Safety Features to Look For